Support GDPR Compliance

 Cloud Based Internet Security Designed for GDPR

-Anonymize user log events generated by the cloud to ensure privacy regulations are met
+Anonymize user log events generated by the cloud to support compliance with privacy regulations

-Anonymization of logs allows administrators to randomize user identity within logs when it is required for users in particular regions.
+Anonymization of logs allows administrators to randomize user identity within logs.
 The anonymization can be configured so that different aspects of the log event are anonymized including username and group.
-In addition, super administrators can be configured to have the ability to decipher the anonymized user information when required.

 The iboss cloud is built on the concept of containerized reporting nodes which are located within iboss cloud.
 The containerized reporting nodes are discrete and exist within specific regions and zones.
 An administrator can configure multiple containerized reporting nodes to service the organization so that log events generated by users in Europe, for example, stay within Europe while data generated from other regions are redirected to reporting nodes in those regions.
 This ensures data that is generated within a regulated region, remains within that region.